-- 1. Brevard County will take affirmative marketing steps to provide information and otherwise attract eligible persons from all racial, ethnic, and gender groups in the housing market area.
-A wide range marketing strategy will be implemented to ensure that eligible persons have a reasonable opportunity to be informed about the program opportunities being carried out by the Brevard County Housing and Human Services Department. - 2.
-On an annual basis, the County will review its marketing efforts to assess strategy effectiveness.
-After each review of the success of the County's marketing actions, the County shall make adjustments to its marketing strategy as determined necessary.
-Additionally the County will affirmative further fair housing.
+1. Brevard County will take affirmative marketing steps to provide information and otherwise attract eligible persons from all racial, ethnic, and gender groups, and persons with disabilities in the housing market area.
+A wide range of marketing strategy strategies will be implemented to ensure that eligible persons have a reasonable opportunity to be informed about the program opportunities being carried out by the Brevard County Housing and Human Services Department.

+- On an annual basis, tThe County will periodically review its marketing efforts to assess strategy effectiveness.
+After each review of the success of the County's marketing actions, the County shall adjust its marketing strategy as determined necessary for success.
+Additionally, the County will affirmative further fair housing. - 3.
+The Notice of Funding Availability shall be advertised in accordance with Florida Statute 420.9075(4)(b).

-D. Waiting List, Applicant Intake and Ranking:
+D. Waiting List, Applicant Intake, and Ranking: